SIMPACK

 - General flexible body outputs provided by Simpack (see Flexible Body Simulation Modules)

-Example for a standalone and holistic bearing simulation
+Example for a stand-alone and holistic bearing simulation

 Analyze load distribution with variant roller profiles: